How to hide picture folders and keep your photos private on a Mac

 Privacy is something we often take for granted until it is gone.
-Ask yourself this – do you have photos that you would not want to be viewed by someone else?
+Ask yourself this: Do you have photos that you would not want someone else to see?
 Most people would answer yes, which makes it all the more surprising that more of us don’t take the necessary measures to ensure that our private pictures are secure.

 Keep your personal photos private on macOS